abs-digi/abs-digi.github.io/src/content/digital-garden/dg-6.md

 ---
-title: 'Getting Files to Build in Github'
+title: 'Getting Astro Files to Build in Github'
 description: Troubleshooting
 publishDate: 'Dec 13 2025'
 isFeatured: true
+tags:
+  - Github
+  - Astro
 ---

 Create a new folder path in your project: .github/workflows/ (Note the dot at the start of .github)